Alilo2005/Alilo2005/README.md

 ### 💻 Current Projects:

 - **Movie App**: A web app that helps users explore movies with a sleek UI and a powerful API backend.
-- **AI Chatbot**: A chatbot using NLP techniques, currently improving using deep learning.

 ---